 - Incorporation Review Board review of revised Submittal in Support of the Incorporation of the Village of Greenville, WI.

-- Potential involvement of neighboring municipalities who may support or oppose the proposed incorporation; a public hearing is scheduled in Greenville.
+- Potential involvement of neighboring municipalities who may support or oppose the proposed incorporation; a public hearing may be scheduled.

-- A second public hearing is scheduled in Madison, Wisconsin.
+- A second public hearing may be scheduled in Madison, Wisconsin.

 - Incorporation Review Board Determination either recommending approval or dismissal of the proposed incorporation.